 2002 – GWI Broadband service is formally launched in six southern Maine markets and within one year expands to 50 urban and rural communities in Maine, and seacoast customers in the Portsmouth, New Hampshire area.
 GWI becomes capable of serving 50 percent (250,000) homes and business with high-speed Internet access.

-2003 - GWI honored by INC Magazine as one of the 500 fastest growing companies in the United States.
-The Company applies and receives co-location rights in 11 additional New Hampshire telephone company central offices, with plans to expand GWI Broadband to over 300,000 additional homes and businesses.
+2003 – For the first of what would bemany occasions in the history of GWI, the company was honored by INC Magazine as one of the 500 fastest growing companies in the United States.
+GWI also applied for and and received co-location rights in 11 additional New Hampshire telephone company central offices, with plans to expand GWI Broadband to over 300,000 additional homes and businesses.
 Full-time employees exceed 100 at the Maine headquarters.

 2004 – GWI celebrates 10 years in business, becoming Northern New England’s largest and most tenured Internet Service Provider with over 60,000 on-line end-users served.
 For the second year in a row, GWI is honored by INC Magazine as one of the 500 fastest growing companies in the United States.